 Best Things To Do In Varna, Bulgaria

-If a Balkan adventure is on your mind, then Bulgaria must be on your checklist.
-The country has so much to offer, right from pretty coastlines to towering mountains, and from gushing waterfalls to lush greenery.
+Bulgaria must be on your checklist if a Balkan adventure is on your mind.
+The country has so much to offer, right from pretty coastlines to towering mountains and from gushing waterfalls to lush greenery.

-With parks, beaches, museums and a happening nightlife, there is not a dull moment when Varna is your travel destination.
-The following are the top ten things that you must not miss out while you are in the ‘Sea Capital’ of Bulgaria.
+With parks, beaches, museums, and happening nightlife, there is not a dull moment when Varna is your travel destination.
+The following are the top ten things that you must not miss out on while you are in the ‘Sea Capital’ of Bulgaria.

 The Sea Garden

-The Sea Garden has the distinction of being one of the most bustling spots of Varna.
-This magnificent garden has something for everyone, irrespective of age, gender and taste.
+The Sea Garden has the distinction of being one of the most bustling spots in Varna.
+This magnificent garden has something for everyone, regardless of age, gender, or taste.

 In the morning, you will see people doing their morning walk.
-As the day passes, children come out with their parents for ice-cream.
+As the day passes, children come out with their parents for ice cream.
 You can sip coffee and watch the world go by in the diverse cafes that dot the place.
-You can also sit on a bench and catch the view of the sea or go down the alleys in your joggers.
+You can also sit on a bench and catch the sea view or go down the alleys in your joggers.

 Escape Room: The Real Life Quest